GogolCoin (GOL) Price Tops $0.0018

-GogolCoin (GOL) traded down 0% against the US dollar during the twenty-four hour period ending at 9:00 AM E.T. on August 25th.
-GogolCoin has a total market capitalization of $18,372.35 and $147.42 worth of GogolCoin was traded on exchanges in the last day.
-One GogolCoin token can currently be purchased for approximately $0.0018 or 0.00000003 BTC on major cryptocurrency exchanges.
-In the last seven days, GogolCoin has traded up 0.1% against the US dollar.
+GogolCoin (GOL) traded up 0% against the US dollar during the 24-hour period ending at 11:00 AM Eastern on August 29th.
+Over the last week, GogolCoin has traded 6.1% higher against the US dollar.
+One GogolCoin token can now be bought for about $0.0018 or 0.00000003 BTC on major cryptocurrency exchanges.
+GogolCoin has a total market capitalization of $18,870.07 and $157.00 worth of GogolCoin was traded on exchanges in the last 24 hours.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.